keboola/connection-docs/components/extractors/communication/gmail/index.md

     ![Screenshot - Google API Console - Fill Credentials](/components/extractors/communication/gmail/google_console_detail.png)

 6. Click **Create** and a pop-up window will display your new client ID and client secret credentials.
-7. You can now use these credentials in the **Custom Authorization** tab when authorizing the Google Analytics extractor.
+7. You can now use these credentials in the **Custom Authorization** tab when authorizing the Google Analytics connector.

     {: .image-popup}
     ![Screenshot - Custom Authorization](/components/extractors/communication/gmail/custom-credentials.png)